 On occasion, however, the majority of the meniscus is just too badly damaged to be useful to the knee and it is better to remove a large portion, if not all of the meniscus.
 This is only done when there is really no chance that the meniscus will work as designed and leaving it behind will continue to cause pain.
 This occurs when the knee has moderate to advanced osteoarthritic wear and the arthroscopy is the last attempt to salvage the knee before a knee replacement is the only likely solution in the future.

 Once the anesthesiologist and recovery nurses feel you are fully recovered, you will be allowed to go home with a companion.
-General criteria used to establish when you can leave include: you are able to urinate, take fluids orally and able to ambulate with the assistance of a walking aidcane, crutch or walker.
+General criteria used to establish when you can leave include: you are able to urinate, take fluids orally, and able to ambulate with the assistance of a walking aid – cane, crutch, or walker.
 You must have a responsible adult to assist you at home as you cannot drive yourself nor be left alone for the first 24 hours.
-Ordinarily from check-in to departure from the center is about 2.5 to 3 hours.
+Ordinarily, arthroscopic knee surgery, from check-in to departure from the center, takes about 2.5 to 3 hours.

-For most patients recovery from knee arthroscopy done for a partial meniscectomy is relatively quick.
-Most patients are able to weight bear on the surgical knee immediately after surgery with no assisting support or at most with the aid of a cane.
-Although the knee can be painful, for the most part it is tolerable for most patients and low level narcotic pain meds or Tylenol will usually suffice for pain control.
+For most patients, recovery from arthroscopic knee surgery done for a partial meniscectomy is relatively quick.
+Most patients are able to bear weight on the surgical knee immediately after surgery with no assisting support or at most with the aid of a cane.
+Although the knee can be painful, for the most part it is tolerable for most patients, and low level narcotic pain meds or Tylenol will usually suffice for pain control.

 One of the best exercises to regain motion is pedaling on a stationary bike for 30 minutes a day.
 This helps to move the fluid out of your knee and as this happens your motion improves.
 Also, simple walking makes the muscles of your lower leg squeeze the fluid out of your legs and increases your tolerance and endurance.
 Additional exercises will be presented to you at the appropriate time after surgery.